needimf/space-strike/README.md

 ## Future Steps

-- Implementing in-game chat functionality
+- Implement in-game chat functionality
+- Change game forfeit handling to allow the winning player the option of playing a new game or not
-- Providing a "Current Games" page that allows users to see the stats of games in progress at the time
+- Provide a "Current Games" page that allows users to see the stats of games in progress at the time
-- Allowing users to save a game for future play
+- Allow users to save a game for future play
-- Updating responsive design for mobile users
+- Update responsive design for mobile users